Storm surge and sea level rise

 Expected climate change is likely to result in more frequent and stronger storms, which, together with sea level rise, will make storm surges an increasing problem in Norway.

 Statistics and hazard maps for storm surges in Norway are available through the Norwegian Mapping Authority's online services: SeHavnivå and SeHavnivå in maps.
 Data from the Norwegian Mapping Authority's pages do not consider local effects, the connection between floods in rivers and storm surges, and the effect of this or the impact of wind waves.
 NGI's expertise in storm surges and waves includes all of these effects.
 Our analyses typically use an estimated sea level for the year 2100.

 is related to:

-- Advanced numerical models for analysis of storm surge due to combination of astronomical and meteorological factors
+- advanced numerical models for the analysis of storm surges due to a combination of astronomical and meteorological factors

 Storm surge services

-- Calculation of flushing of storm surges and waves inland, e.g. against critical facilities or other infrastructure.
+- analysis of flushing of storm surges and waves inland, e.g., against critical facilities or other infrastructure

 Research and development

 NGI's strategic research project Multi-scale Erosion Risk during Climate Change "- MERRiC / MERRIK (2017-2019) focused, among other things, on increased competence in storm surges and wind waves.
 Here, modelling of erosion potential in storm surges and wind waves based on grain size was considered.